 I went on my first PokéWalk yesterday morning (I would have gone sooner if I wasn’t busy with graduation the day after the app’s release in the UK), and although I didn’t catch any wild Pokémon, the walk itself was lovely.
 My family moved house around a month before I had gone off to university and so I had not had much of a chance to explore the local area.
 Pokémon Go gave me an excuse to do so, and I really enjoyed myself.
 I ran into a couple of children with their mum who were also out on the hunt for Pokémon and we all looked just as excited as one another.
 I believe that people have a tendency of staying indoors these days, it’s not just children, and so Pokémon Go has given people a reason to go outside, even if it is only for twenty minutes or so.

 Now, unfortunately there is a myriad of problems with the app and I have to address these issues because I do pride myself on being able to write about both sides of a topic, and also because these technical issues are such a prevalent problem that it is difficult to ignore them.
 The biggest problem that I have encountered when playing Pokémon Go is not necessarily down to the game but, because I happen to live in the middle of no where, the internet signal is terrible.
 Now, this could be down to the combination of having a four year old iPhone 5 and being on a rather terrible mobile network because it’s cheap.
 However, because of this, I have found it exceedingly difficult to do well in this game as I live in a small village with poor reception and so walking around in search of Pokémon is not usually successful.
 In all honesty, I have better luck catching Pokémon just by turning on an incense and just waiting around for them to turn up.
 Today, I have managed to catch a few Pidgeys, Rattatas and Spearows as they seem to be in abundance.
 But amongst these common Pokémon, I have also caught Drowzee, Zubat, Magnemite, Koffing, Geodude, Magikarp, Psyduck and Goldeen.
 I’m sure I would have better luck in cities, but am I really willing to go to somewhere like London just to catch Pokémon?
 If I don’t even want to upgrade to a better, more expensive mobile network, then I doubt I’ll fork up the money for a train ride.
-Unless if it is an outing with friends, in which case I would definitely make a day of it.

 The other problem that happened without fail earlier in the day was that every time I threw a Pokéball to catch one of these beasts, the game would freeze.
 It would take a minimum of three attempts to restart the app and reconnect to the server and despite my attempts, it would only sometimes register the Pokémon that I had initially caught before the game decided to rob me of my joy.
 This does not often occur when playing through WiFi (A/N: I take this back.
 It’s now happened three times in a row over WiFi as I write this post), but it was a common occurrence when playing through 3G and 4G.
 This brings me onto the frequent server crashes and login failures that happen all too often.
 I have read many complaints where people have expressed disappointment in not being able to even connect to the server, let alone suffer the glitches that occur within the game.
 The server practically had a meltdown after the European release of the game.
 It was released in twenty-six countries on the same day and that was it.
 Millions of people trying to access the game crashed the server, but despite the app already having numerous problems it was decided that a mass release of the game was a good idea.
 Perhaps fixing the game before doing this would have been a better idea.
 As I’m writing this, the game has crashed after I just caught a Staryu (A/N: It did not register the Staryu after I had finally managed to load the app again, and I’m very annoyed about this).